 Barcoding analysis for the detection of kelp epibionts on the fronds

-DNA barcoding greatly improved the resolution and accuracy of epibiont identifications, relative to traditional microscopy.
+DNA barcoding greatly improved the taxonomic resolution of epibiont identifications, relative to traditional microscopy.
 Table 1 shows several taxa which were not confidently identified above the taxonomic level of order during visual surveys but were successfully identified to species level using barcode sequencing.
 For example, Caprella mutica and Jassa herdmani were both confidently identified with 100% sequence identity, while microscopy was unable to distinguish them beyond the broader taxonomic group.
-Similarly, hydrozoan taxa such as Ectopleura larynx, Bougainvillia muscus, and Clytia hemisphaerica were all allocated to species level by barcoding despite being recorded only as “Hydroid” or left unclassified in plankton and blade microscopy.
+Similarly, hydrozoan taxa such as Ectopleura larynx, Bougainvillia muscus, and Clytia hemisphaerica were all allocated to species level by barcoding despite being recorded only as “Hydroid” or left unclassified in microscopic observations of plankton and fronds.

 Several barcoded taxa including Caprella mutica, Jassa herdmani, Hiatella arctica, Ectopleura larynx, and Bougainvillia muscus were also recorded from rope scrubs, indicating that these species may establish on farm infrastructure prior to kelp blade development.
-Furthermore, the key epibiont species; Electra pilosa was confirmed through barcoding at 97.7% identity and detected on ropes, supporting the interpretation of rope colonisation as a precursor to blade settlement.
+Furthermore, the key epibiont species; Electra pilosa was confirmed from ropes via barcoding, supporting the interpretation of rope colonisation as a precursor to blade settlement.

-Assessing the efficiency of eDNA vs microscopy in detecting the planktonic stages of kelp epibionts

-Comparisons between eDNA and microscopy datasets revealed both overlaps and discrepancies in detection of epibiont taxa.
-Across all five target groups, detections were generally more consistent and taxonomically specific in eDNA data.
-Although several species were successfully identified by both methods, they often varied in taxonomic depth.
-Microscopic analysis showed early-life stage presence of Hydrozoans, Bryozoans and Bivalves to peak in plankton counts two weeks before maximum coverage was seen on Saccharina blades.
-However, maximum eDNA reads and microscopy abundances for the same epibiont taxa did not coincide temporally.

 Table 1.
-Summary of epibiont taxa identified and the highest taxonomic resolution achieved by each method: visual identification from blades, planktonic microscopy surveys, COI metabarcoding and DNA barcoding of individuals sampled from blades.
+Summary of epibiont taxa identified and the highest taxonomic resolution achieved by each method: visual identification from fronds, planktonic microscopy surveys, COI metabarcoding and DNA barcoding of individuals sampled from fronds.
 Percentage value (%) denotes the percentage identity match of the sequence with with GenBank database.
 Rope scrub presence (Y/N) denotes taxa identification from scrubbing of farm ropes prior to seaweed seeding.